Oscillatory amplitude of stochastic gravitational wave spectrum: Conclusions

-Primordial gravitational waves generated in the very early universe are believed to be the quietest form of gravitational waves present today as they have traversed the universe since their generation and their wavelengths have stretched significantly during their course of travel.
+The energy and strength of primordial gravitational waves generated during inflation have obviously diminished significantly with the increase in wavelength.
+Therefore they are believed to be the most difficult form of gravitational waves to detect.
+Hence, despite the fact that some of the amplitudes in the present analysis lie within the sensitivity range of some detectors, this type of gravitational waves is believed to be very quiet and extremely difficult to detect.
 These waves are believed to form a stochastic background with standing wave pattern whose spectrum depends on the evolutionary stages of the universe.
 Also, since these waves are believed to be generated quantum mechanically due to quantum fluctuations in the very early universe, they are expected to be in a specific quantum state called the squeezed vacuum state.
-Due to this effect, the amplitude of these waves are strongly increased throughout the amplifying regime, see figs.(\ref{f1})-(\ref{f8}).
-However, since these waves form continuous but random and unpredictable pattern, they are believed to be the most difficult form of gravitational waves to detect.
-Future detectors designed with sufficient sensitivity will hopefully detect these elusive but alluring form of primordial gravitational waves which would not only enhance our understanding of our universe but may also change our perception of it.
+Due to this effect, the amplitudes of these waves are modified throughout the amplifying regime, see Figs.\ref{f1}-\ref{f8}.
+If detected, these waves are expected to produce a continuous static noise.
+The non-stationary property of these primordial gravitational waves could provide a unique and distinguishing signature from a background of stationary stochastic background created from other sources or processes.